 When it comes to health choices, alcohol is not usually the first thing that comes to mind, but red wine is actually an excellent choice as part of a healthy diet — in moderation, of course.

-Red wine can be a healthy beverage if you drink moderately -- no more than one or two 5-ounce glasses daily -- because it has more polyphenol antioxidants than other alcoholic beverages.
-Polyphenols are linked to cardiovascular benefits, blood sugar improvement and cancer prevention.
-Choose red wines with high polyphenol levels.
+That delicious glass of red (try not to have more than one or two 5-ounce glasses daily) has more polyphenol antioxidants than other alcoholic beverages.
+Polyphenols are linked to cardiovascular benefits, blood sugar improvement and cancer prevention — so make sure to choose red wines with high polyphenol levels for maximum health benefits!